-Welcome to Nexus Education Schools Trust, a multi academy trust made up of eight schools situated in the London Borough of Bromley in Kent.
+Welcome to Nexus Education Schools Trust, a multi academy trust made up of eleven schools situated in the London Borough of Bromley in Kent.

 Highfield Infants’ School, Highfield Junior School

 Manor Oak Primary School, Perry Hall Primary School

 NEST was first created in 2015 when Farnborough and Worsley Bridge schools came together to create a multi academy trust.
 On 1 November 2017 the trust expanded when it was joined by six more local schools - all judged to be good or outstanding by Ofsted, creating an exceptional and distinctive learning community of primary schools.

 At the heart of our belief system is our focus upon learning – a commitment to the classroom and the core purpose of education.
 At NEST our commitment to the learning process challenges all of our schools and academies to fully endorse the concept of collaborative learning.
 Just as our commitment to inclusion is a non-negotiable so too is each school’s contribution to inter-school learning and the development of a NEST wide professional learning community

 “We have a moral purpose to provide excellence and opportunity for all, to enable lives to be transformed"

 We believe all choices and decisions should be child centred.
 Pupils’ academic, emotional and social well-being is paramount to enable each child to aspire and be inspired with the opportunities within our schools